 While all these costs may seem overwhelming, the majority of reputable colleges offer several forms of student financial aid in the form of loans, grants, and scholarships.
 Just make sure that the college you ultimately attend and the degree you earn will increase your earning potential and marketability upon graduation.

-Generals include courses in English, history, math and political science prior to launching into major courses.
-Most colleges require that you select a major by your sophmore year in college.
-During your junior and senior years in college most your courses will concentrate primarily on completing your major.
+Generals include courses in English, history, math and political science and are typically finished prior to launching into major courses.
+Most colleges require that you select a major by your sophomore year in college.
+During your junior and senior years in college most of your courses will concentrate primarily on completing your major.

 If you already know which career you want to pursue upon graduation, you’ll want to make sure any college you attend offers a major or degree track that supports your long-term career objectives.
 If you’re undecided, you’ll want to make sure you select a college that offers a large variety of majors to choose from.

 Some colleges provide minimal health services while other provide health centers and clinics with doctors on call 24 hours a day, 7 days a week.
-Some colleges provide their students free medical services, while others make health insurance policies available to any full-time student.
+Some colleges provide their students with free medical services, while others make health insurance policies available to any full-time student.

 Having a social life, participating in extracurricular activities, making new friends, and having fun are all part of the college experience.
 Take some time before applying to find out about a school’s student organizations, special interest clubs, as well as other campus activities.

 You should look into leadership training and take advantage of every opportunity to be an officer or leader in the organizations that interest you.
-Leadership roles and positions are available in residence halls, activities planning councils, student government, honor societies and other special interest organizations.
+Leadership roles and positions are available in residence halls, activities planning councils, student government, honor societies, and other special interest organizations.

 For some, athletics is an essential element of a fulfilling life.
-Campus life at major colleges and universities means football games, basket ball games, track and field events, intramurals and dozens of other sports activities.
+Campus life at major colleges and universities means football games, basketball games, track and field events, intramurals, and dozens of other sports activities.
 If athletics is an important part of your life, check out what’s available at the colleges you’re interested in.

-Safety and security
+10. Safety and Campus Security

 Every college is required by law to publish a crime statistics report each year.
 This report includes burglaries, thefts, robberies, rapes, liquor violations, murders, weapons possessions on campus and drug abuse violations.
-Before attending any college you should review their crime statistics and find out what safeguards they’ve put in place to ensure the safety of their students.
+Before attending any college, review their crime statistics and find out what safeguards they’ve put in place to ensure the safety of their students.